 Use a gaming mouse and keyboard:

-Use a gaming mouse and keyboard with low input lag to improve gaming performance and accuracy.
-Look for products with high DPI, customizable buttons, and low latency.
+We all know that Windows 7 is not so great for gaming.
+Using a gaming mouse and keyboard with low input lag can also help to get the best Windows 7 optimization for gaming.
+It can improve gaming performance and accuracy.
+If you are going to get better mouse and keyboard, look for products with high DPI, customizable buttons, and low latency.

 These are some Advanced Optimization tricks for Windows 7.
 If you are a little more expert in tech then use these Tweaks for Windows 7 Optimization.